Spain

 UR BEROA is currently made up of 510 members and it supplies its services through district heating based on a cogeneration system.
 The facilities consist of three natural gas boilers, a cogeneration engine, a biomass boiler, and solar panels that generate hot water.
 The cooperative aims to significantly grow its member base, increase the energy services it provides, and implement collective RES-based self-consumption.
 These operations will require introducing strong collaboration with both existing and new actors (the city council, service providers, retailers, and citizen associations).

-We will study how residents adopt new sustainable energy practices
+We studied how residents adopt new sustainable energy practices

-Since Bera Bera is a fairly educated and wealthy neighbourhood, we are interested to find out how social and economical factors influence energy citizenship.
-In the case study, we will analyse what are the motivations and drivers of the cooperatives’ members for participation.
-We will do this through different research activities, such as in-depth interviews, workshops, focus groups, and different engagement activities designed ad-hoc for the case study.
-We will also address the influence of the regulatory framework on fostering or hindering energy citizenship, and the relevance of educating and empowering citizens on sustainable energy behaviours.
+Since Bera Bera is a fairly educated and wealthy neighbourhood, we were interested to find out how social and economical factors influence energy citizenship.
+In the case study, we analysed what are the motivations and drivers of the cooperatives’ members for participation.
+We did this through in-depth interviews, workshops, focus groups, and different engagement activities designed ad-hoc for the case study.
+We also addressed the influence of the regulatory framework on fostering or hindering energy citizenship, and the relevance of educating and empowering citizens on sustainable energy behaviours.

 Contact